Ma Anliang

-Ma Anliang (马安良 (馬安良, Mǎ Ānliáng, Ma An-liang), French romanization: Ma-ngan-leang, Xiao'erjing: مَا اًلِیَانْ; 1855 – November 24, 1918) was a Hui born in Hezhou, Gansu, China.
-He became a general in the Qing dynasty army, and of the Republic of China.
+Ma Anliang (马安良 (馬安良, Mǎ Ānliáng, Ma An-liang), French romanization: Ma-ngan-leang, Xiao'erjing: مَا اًلِیَانْ; 1855 – November 24, 1918) was a Chinese Muslim military officer.
+Born in Hezhou, Gansu, China, he became a general in the Qing dynasty army, and of the Republic of China.
 His father was Ma Zhan'ao, and his younger brothers were Ma Guoliang and Ma Suiliang (Ma Sui-liang) 馬遂良.
 Ma was educated in Chinese and Islamic education.
 His Muslim name was Abdul Majid (阿卜都里默直底).

 Military career

 He defected to Qing in 1872 during the Dungan revolt (1862–77), along with several other Hui Muslims, including his father, Ma Zhan'ao, Ma Haiyan, and Ma Qianling.
 They belonged to the Huasi menhuan, of the Khafiya Naqshbandi Sufi order.
 They assisted the Qing Han Chinese general Zuo Zongtang in suppressing the Muslim revolt.
 In 1877, his father Ma Zhanao defeated a group of Muslim rebels who continued fighting near Hezhou.

 General Ma Anliang joined the Qing General Zuo Zongtang, in the campaign against the Turkic Muslim rebels under Yaqub Beg.
 Ma Anliang led an entire army composed of Chinese Muslim troops against Yaqub Beg's Turkic Muslim forces, and defeated him, reconquering Turkestan for China.

-Dong Fuxiang, Ma Anliang and Ma Haiyan were originally called to Beijing during the First Sino-Japanese War in 1894, but the Dungan Revolt (1895) broke out and they were subsequently sent to crush the rebels.
+Dong Fuxiang, Ma Anliang and Ma Haiyan were originally called to Beijing during the First Sino-Japanese War in 1894, but the Dungan Revolt (1895) broke out, and they were subsequently sent to crush the rebels.

 In 1895, he served with the Han Chinese general Tang Yanhe and the Non-Muslim Gansu native, general Dong Fuxiang, assisting them in crushing another Muslim revolt, the Dungan revolt (1895–96).
 His Muslim cavalry defeated Muslim rebels at Oxheart Mountain, and relieved the siege of Hezhou on December 4.
 He led Hui cavalry troops to slaughter rebel Salar Muslim fighters who had agreed to negotiate unarmed at a banquet by telling them "Disown me as a Muslim if I deceive you.", and received the rank of Xinjiang General, and Hezhou Colonel once the revolt was crushed.
 The revolt was led by Ma Yonglin, Ma Wanfu, and Ma Dahan.
 Ma Dahan was publicly executed.
-It was said that Muslim blood stained red red cap of Ma Anliang.
+It was said that Muslim blood stained red cap of Ma Anliang.